 What is a tooth extraction?

-Teeth extractions are simple dental procedures where we remove a tooth due to excessive decay or trauma.
+Teeth extractions are simple dental procedures where we remove a tooth due to excessive decay, trauma, or wisdom teeth removal.
 We begin by numbing the site with a local anesthetic to ensure you feel no pain or discomfort.
 Once the numbing agent has had a chance to take effect we can begin the procedure.

 If you do feel pain during any procedure, let us know immediately and we will take extra measures to ensure your comfort.